huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

   + `3`: large type, which supports up to 200,000 SNAT connections.
   + `4`: extra-large type, which supports up to 1,000,000 SNAT connections.

-* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC this nat gateway belongs to.
+* `vpc_id` - (Optional, String, ForceNew) Specifies the ID of the VPC this nat gateway belongs to.
 Changing this creates a new nat gateway.

-* `subnet_id` - (Required, String, ForceNew) Specifies the subnet ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
+* `subnet_id` - (Optional, String, ForceNew) Specifies the subnet ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
 Changing this creates a new nat gateway.

 * `description` - (Optional, String) Specifies the description of the nat gateway.
 The value contains 0 to 255